coinbase/coinbase-bitmonet-sdk/README.md

-Coinbase Android SDK developed in collaboration with [Bitmonet Open-source project](http://www.bitmonet.com) is the first and the only SDK that allows any Android developer to monetize their Android app with Bitcoins.
+Coinbase Android SDK developed in collaboration with [Bitmonet Open-source project](http://www.bitmonet.com) is the first SDK that allows any Android developer to monetize their Android app with Bitcoins.

 ## Features
  1. Monetize virtually anything with Bitcoins